 But Sr. Felistas believes that children from these slums should get to stay children a little longer.
-She’s making this a reality through substance abuse treatment and educational opportunities at Kwetu Home of Peace Rehabilitation Centre for Street Children.
+She’s making this a reality through substance abuse treatment and educational opportunities at the Kenya children's home, Kwetu Home of Peace Rehabilitation Centre for Street Children.

 As Financial Administrator of Kwetu Home, Sr. Felistas seeks out local companies for donations and manages Kwetu’s accounts and finances.

-Her HESA education and SLDI training from ASEC gave her resource mobilization and financial planning skills which enable Kwetu Home to make a bigger impact.
+As an alumna of ASEC's Sisters Leadership Development Initiative (SLDI) and Higher Education for Sisters in Africa (HESA) programs, Sr. Felistas learned resource mobilization and financial planning skills which enable Kwetu Home to make a bigger impact.

 “We take them to school.
 We change their lives.
 They become good people and good citizens of the country.”

 All of the current 246 students at Kwetu Home received medical assistance and completed a three-month rehab program to guarantee their sobriety and improve their health before beginning their educations.

 Three times a year, new students, ages 8 to 15, are admitted to the Kwetu Home.
 The balance of schoolwork and recreational activities keeps the boys happy and eager to learn.
 So while they learn subjects like English, they can still participate in some of their favorite activities, including gymnastics and singing.

 Brighten your inbox with stories of lives impacted by education.Get our emails »